s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 Optional Reading: How To gpg - https://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html Optional Reading: How To md5 - https://www.lifewire.com/validate-md5-checksum-file-4037391
 ```
-It's ready to be used as a server image.
 Flash the image on to an SD card and boot up.
 Give the ODROID some time.
 As mentioned by meveric above "it will automatically reboot" then it is ready for use.

 ## 3. [BLOCKCHAIN DATA]